-[This paper represents an adjunct to Genesis Unveiled (now The History of the Soul) in which I concluded that the various King Lists from around the world cannot be used as reliable evidence of our forgotten pre-catastrophe race.
+[This paper represents an adjunct to Atlantis: The Truth (originally Genesis Unveiled) in which I conclude that the various King Lists from around the world cannot be used as reliable evidence of our forgotten pre-catastrophe race.
 Nevertheless, I have conducted detailed investigations into these lists that raise some interesting and often overlooked points, while at the same time correcting some of the errors in their reporting by various other revisionist historians.
 I trust this additional information will prove useful to others.]

 The Antediluvian Patriarchs

 Let us take a moment to reacquaint ourselves with the details of the antediluvian patriarchs recorded in Genesis 5.
 The first column in Figure 1 shows the number of years each of them lived, while the second shows how old each was when he fathered his successor, albeit that the text describes how they all subsequently fathered numerous other sons and daughters.
 This latter allows us to work out an approximate elapsed time between the birth of Adam and the flood—noting that Noah's 600 years is his age at the time of the flood, rather than his full lifespan which is reported as 950 years.[i]